 Until that hypothetical bike arrives however, the Orbea Rise is currently the faster, better handling and more capable bike out of the two.
-And depending on the model you’re looking at, it also offers more desirable spec for the money.
+And depending on the model you’re looking at, it also offers a more desirable spec for the money.

 Orbea isn’t the first brand to embrace the lightweight, low-powered concept.
 With the Rise however, it has delivered the most compelling option yet.

 The stripped-back approach has resulted in a beautiful bike with an impressively low weight.
 The suspension and handling are brilliant, and the custom EP8-RS motor offers progressive and predictable power delivery that ensures you never feel like a passenger.
 Along with the option to tune the motor’s performance, the Orbea Rise has effectively bridged the gap between the Levo SL and full-powered e-MTBs.

 It’s not necessarily the bike for existing e-MTB addicts who are hungry for maximum power and the biggest battery possible.
 Then again, if you’re not riding in Boost mode all the time, and you’re regularly finishing rides with a couple of bars left on the battery, then why lump around all that extra weight?